jhennies/amst/README.md

     # locations are possible in this setting.
 Affects alignment quality
     ImageSampler='RandomCoordinate'  # default='Random'

-To modify single Elastix parameters for AMST we recommend to fetch AMST defaults and then modify as desired:
+To modify Elastix parameters for AMST we recommend to fetch AMST defaults and then modify as desired:

     params = default_amst_params()
     params['elastix_params']['MaximumNumberOfIterations'] = 500